Anag0710/Python-Project-Dump/readme.md

   - Realistic physics with energy loss on bounces
   - Smooth 60 FPS animation

+- **Create_calculator_app/calculator.py** 🧮
+  A modern calculator app built with Tkinter.
+Features a dark-themed UI, large buttons, and support for basic arithmetic operations, exponentiation, and decimal input.
+Includes a Quit button and error handling for division by zero.

 ## 🚀 How to Run

 ### Prerequisites